Algebraic solutions in Open String Field Theory - a lightning review

 \centerline{ \bf --- a lightning review} \centerline{ \rm Martin Schnabl\footnote{Email: {\tt schnabl.martin at gmail.com}} }

 \centerline { \it Institute of Physics AS CR, Na Slovance 2, Prague 8, Czech Republic} \centerline{\bf Abstract}

 In this short talk we review basic ideas of string field theory with the emphasis on the recent developments.
-We show how without much technicalities one could look for analytic solutions to Witten's open string field theory.
-This is an expanded version of a talk given by the author over the last year at number of occasions\footnote{We thank for the hospitality of the Kavli Institute for Theoretical Physics, Aspen Center for Physics, Simons Center for Geometry and Physics and Yukawa Institute for Physics where parts of this work were presented.} and notably at the conference {\it Selected Topics in Mathematical and Particle Physics} in honor of Prof. Ji\v{r}\'{\i} Niederle 70th birthday. \eject
+We show how without too much technicality one can look for analytic solutions to Witten's open string field theory.
+This is an expanded version of a talk given by the author over the last year at a number of occasions\footnote{Parts of this work have been presented at the Kavli Institute for Theoretical Physics, the Aspen Center for Physics, the Simons Center for Geometry and Physics and the Yukawa Institute for Physics.
+We thank these institutes for their warm hospitality.} and notably at the conference {\it Selected Topics in Mathematical and Particle Physics} in honor of Prof. Ji\v{r}\'{\i} Niederle's 70th birthday. \eject

 \baselineskip=16pt